BC Nizhny Novgorod: History

 During the 2010–11 season BCNN was among those clubs who had founded the new Russian Professional Basketball League.

 Also the team played in the EuroChallenge in 2010–11, not having much success though getting new international cup experience.

 In the Cup of Russia 2010–11 season, for the first time in its history BCNN took part in the Final of the Four winning silver medals.

-During its first year in the Russian basketball elite division, Nizhny Novgorod took the final fifth place in the Russian championship while Head coach Zoran Lukic became The Coach of the Year in BEKO Professional basketball league.
+During its first year in the Russian basketball elite division, Nizhny Novgorod took the final fifth place in the Russian championship.
 In the 2011–12 season the team failed to enter the play-off of the Russian championship, finishing the season at #9.

 In the 2013–14 season Nizhny Novgorod reached the Finals of the VTB United League, in which it lost 0–3 to CSKA Moscow.
 Therefore, the team qualified for the 2014–15 EuroLeague regular season.
-The team, led by Rochestie and Parakhouski, reached the Top 16 over the likes of UNICS and Sassari.
+The team reached the Top 16 over the likes of UNICS and Sassari.
 In 2015, Israeli NBA player Gal Mekel played for the team.